michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 13. Neither must there be to others ease, and to you anxiety,

-14. but in equality be you at this time; that your abundance may be a supply to their want, that alsoon another occasion their abundance may be fora supply to your want, that there may be equality.
+14. but in equality be you at this time; that your abundance may be a supply to their want, that also

 15. As it is written, He who took up much had no superfluity, and he who took up little was not deficient.